Steven Kwan Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 10.7 K/9 to pace the league.
+- The Yankees pitching staff is fourth in the league with a collective 10.1 strikeouts per nine innings.

-- The Yankees' 2.76 team ERA ranks fourth across all MLB pitching staffs.
+- The Yankees have the fourth-ranked team ERA among all league pitching staffs (2.69).

-- Yankees pitchers combine to give up six home runs (0.6 per game), the third-fewest in baseball.
+- Yankees pitchers combine to surrender six home runs (0.5 per game), the second-fewest in the league.

-- Cole (2-0) takes the mound for the Yankees to make his third start this season.
+- Schmidt (0-0) pitches for the Yankees to make his third start this season.

-- The righty last appeared in relief on Monday, when he threw 2/3 innings against the Cleveland Guardians while giving up hits.
+- His most recent time out came in relief on Tuesday when the righty threw 2/3 innings against the Cleveland Guardians while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.